Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 ## Install

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
-* As prerequisite, the [Lightstreamer - Basic Market Depth Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-MarketDepth-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+* As prerequisite, the [Lightstreamer - Market Depth Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-MarketDepth-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Download this project.
 * Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder.
 Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_6_0_20150213/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
 In that case, be sure to include the LightstreamerClient, Subscription, StaticGrid, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.